-Many projects, especially those based on sensors like the MQ-135 and the like, need tedious and very complicated calibration processes, which sometimes have to be repeated daily or every time it is going to be measured.
+Many projects, especially those based on sensors like the MQ-135 and the like, need tedious and very complicated calibration processes, which sometimes has to be repeated daily or every time it is going to be measured.

 This project does not require any type of calibration.
 The sensor comes already factory calibrated and then I know autocalibrate him alone periodically.